Lakeland Regional Health Comprehensive Stroke Center … when every minute counts.

 Recovery from a Stroke

 Treatment following a stroke depends on the type of stroke involved.
-The Primary Stroke Center at LRH also provides advanced medical services to aid in recovery from stroke.
+The Comprehensive Stroke Center at LRH also provides advanced medical services to aid in recovery from stroke.
 Rehabilitation begins soon after diagnosis and can continue in the Bannasch Institute for Advanced Rehabilitative Medicine* and through our outpatient rehabilitative services.

 Our Stroke Recovery Guide provides an in-depth look at ways to reduce your risk of stroke, offers helpful advice for recovery from a stroke, and provides a list of resources for further education and help.